 King’s College struggled in its early years with consistently low numbers of enrolled students.
 In 1774, Harvard had eight times as many pupils, and Yale four.
 The location of the college was one factor limiting enrollment.
-At the time the college’s founding, New York was surrounded to the north and west by forest which was still inhabited by Native Americans.
+At the time the college’s founding, New York was surrounded to the north and west by lands still controlled by Native Americans, with only limited European settlement.
 In addition, King’s College had to compete for students with several surrounding colleges in neighboring colonies.

 John Parke Custis attended King’s College at the will of his stepfather George Washington, who placed a high value on a formal education, not having received one himself.
 Washington took the decision of choosing a college for the primary heir to his estate very seriously, and consulted Boucher, who was also Custis’s childhood tutor.
 After ruling out the College of William and Mary in Virginia, Washington deliberated between the College of Philadelphia (today the University of Pennsylvania) and King’s College.
 Boucher recommended King’s College for social reasons and to answer George Washington’s desire for Jackie to broaden his perspective.
 According to Boucher, New York City offered Custis better opportunities to mix in elite military and social circles.2